Which place is cheaper, Raleigh or Gainesville?

 Both Raleigh and Gainesville are popular destinations to visit in the winter with plenty of activities.
 Also, the museums and the cuisine are the main draw to Raleigh this time of year.

 It's quite cold in Raleigh in the winter.
 In the winter, Gainesville is much warmer than Raleigh.
-Typically, the winter temperatures in Gainesville in January are around 54°F (12°C), and Raleigh is about 40°F (5°C).
+Typically, the winter temperatures in Gainesville in January average around 54°F (12°C), and Raleigh averages at about 40°F (5°C).

 In January, Gainesville usually receives less rain than Raleigh.
 Gainesville gets 2.9 inches (75 mm) of rain, while Raleigh receives 3.2 inches (82 mm) of rain each month for the winter.

 In April, Gainesville is generally a little warmer than Raleigh.
-Temperatures in Gainesville average around 69°F (20°C), and Raleigh stays around 60°F (16°C).
+Daily temperatures in Gainesville average around 69°F (20°C), and Raleigh fluctuates around 60°F (16°C).

 Gainesville usually gets less rain in April than Raleigh.
 Gainesville gets 2 inches (50 mm) of rain, while Raleigh receives 3.1 inches (78 mm) of rain this time of the year.